fau-klue/pandas-association-measures/README.md

 arrived       2.533018  1.131847        3.879126   3.243141         0.000130  0.320143  0.000261   2.941240             0.000000                     0.0            0.699701                  1.399402
 ```

-Note that by default, `score()` yields observed frequencies in contingency notation (and marginal frequencies) as well as expected frequencies.

-You can also pass constant integer counts as parameters.
+You can also pass constant integer counts as parameters to `score()`.
 This is reasonable for the following notations:

 - frequency signature: integers `f1` and `N` (DataFrame contains columns `f` and `f2`)
   ```python3